PaperPrototype/Intro-Coding-and-Computers/4 - Shell + Compiling/Lecture/english.md

 There is a file called a "profile" that the shell uses to find the different programs.
 You can add your own programs to the profile *file*!

-TODO
-- show how to find profile *file* for Replit

-You could actually make your own "command line" programs (like cd and rm) by simply adding them to the *profile* file!
+You could actually make your own "command line" programs (like cd and rm) by simply adding them to the *profile* file, which would make it so that you can skip having to type `./cd` before the name of make and just type its name `cd`.

 Once the shell finds a program, for example `cd`, it sends the *arguments* (aka input) we typed after the word `cd` and passes them to the `cd` program (that the shell ran for us). `cd` then figures out what to do based on the arguments (aka input) we typed.

 How does the shell, a "command line interface", know what the arguments were?
+Liek fi we typed `cd /` how does it know that `/` is for `cd` and not part of its name?

-Well we put a space after the name of the program `cd /` <- notice the space.
-So, if you didn't put a space you might get an error because the shell looked for a program called `cd/`.
+The Shell checks for a space after the name of the program `cd /` (<- notice the space).
+So, if you didn't put a space and just typed `cd/` you might get an error because the Shell uses a space to find the program name and then search the "profile" file for any programs with that name and runs them.

 # Compiling
 With the C programming language we have to convert our code into series of 0 and 1 instructions for the computer.
 We store the result of converting our C code into binary instructions (specific to a CPU) in a file, called a program file.
 In Python we used a program that interpreted our text based code as it read it.
 With C we create programs from the code.

 To convert text based code into a series of 0s and 1s instructions in a program file we use a program called a "compiler".

-In fact whenever your ran your C programs last week you might have seen that Replit did run a compiler command using the console.
+In fact whenever you clicked the "run" button in Replit you might have seen that Replit compiled your code then ran it for you!

+(Replits console when you click the play button)
 ```
 > clang-7 -pthread -lm -o main main.c
 > ./main